faberNovel/ad_localize/README.md

 | player_time_live | Live	| bypass-unused-error	| Live | bypass-unused-error |
 | seconds | secondes |  | seconds | bypass-untranslated-error |

-The comment will be written in the output files  such as below :
+The comment will be written in the output files  such as below:

 ```
 "player_time_live" = "Live"; // bypass-unused-error